A Physical Basis for the H-band Blue-edge Velocity and Light-Curve Shape Correlation in Context of Type Ia Supernova Explosion Physics: Measurements of Spectra and Light Curve Parameters

 In Fig. \ref{fig:11fevs99by}, we present observations of the spectral evolution for a normal-bright and a sub-luminous SN~Ia.
 For bright SNe~Ia, the iron-peak feature emerges at about +3 days past maximum light when the overall NIR continuum is dominated by Thomson scattering and, thus, will have a very little line blending beyond the blue edge.
 For the sub-luminous example, blends of other transitions are obvious in both the observations and the theoretical model, because they have a lower ionization state and less Thomson scattering (Fig. \ref{fig:model}).
 These blends can be seen until about +10 days, and can be attributed to lines of singly-ionized iron-group elements, \CaII\ and \CaI\ (1.46, 1.51 \mic) and neutral IME elements, namely \SiI\ (1.52 \mic), \SI\ (1.46, 1.54 and 1.52, 1.57 \mic) \citep{Hoeflich02}.
-Therefore, for sub-luminous SNe~Ia spectra should be inspected to make sure there are no blends of IMEs.
+Therefore, for sub-luminous SNe~Ia spectra should be inspected to make sure there are no blends of IMEs\footnote{We note that as these IME lines are very sensitive to the ionization state, whether epochs earlyer than +10\,d can be used to measure \ved\ can be decided by the spectra of each specific SN.}.
 However, even for the least luminous objects at +10\,d after maximum it is predicted that there will be virtually no contamination by IMEs.
-Hecnce, this is a good time to measure \ved.
+Hence, this is a good time to measure \ved.
 The effect of blends as a function of time can be seen in Figs. \ref{fig:11fevs99by}, \ref{fig:model}, and \ref{fig:timeee}.
 For sub-luminous SNe~Ia, these blends mimic a rapid drop in the evolution of \ved\, before +10\,d as can be seen in the velocity evolution of SN\,1999by (see Fig. \ref{fig:timeee}).
 For transitional SNe~Ia, such as SN\,2011iv, SNhunt281, and iPTF13ebh, the observed rapid drop in \ved\ as a function of time can be understood as follows: \ved\ is larger and is thus at lower densities compared to sub-luminous supernovae.
 These densities are close to the critical density ($\leq 10^{7...8} particles/cm^3$) which marks the transition from allowed to forbidden lines.
 This results in a rapid drop of \ved.
 We note that, in normal-bright SNe, the temperatures are higher resulting is larger collisional rates which de-populate the levels responsible for forbidden lines and delay the rapid drop in \ved.

 In this work, we use the \sBV\ parameter defined in \citet{Burns14} and used in \citet{Ashall19}, as well as $\DmsB$ and $\DmsV$ . $\DmsB$ and $\DmsV$ \citep{Hoeflich10,Hoeflich17}, are modified decline rate parameters produced for a time base of $t=15~d*s$, with $s$ being the stretch parameter of the light curve as defined in \cite{Goldhaber01}.
 They can be parameterized by $\DmsB={\rm \frac{\Delta m_{(15\times s)}}{s}}$.
 Normal SNe Ia have an $\DmsB$ and $\DmsV$ of \ab1.2\,mag and 0.7\,mag, respectively.
 We chose to use $\DmsB$ and $\DmsV$ as they can be theoretically interpreted as a measurement of diffusion time scales \citep{Hoeflich17}, whereas the theoretical interpretation of $s$ or \sBV\ is not straight forward but a combination of effects.